 Wear a mask in the building

-Everyone, including children 2 years and up, is required to a mask that covers your nose and mouth while in the building, including in the bathroom and in study rooms.
+Everyone, including children 2 years and up, is required to a mask that covers your nose and mouth while in the building, including in the bathroom and while attending in-person programs.
 If you do not have a mask with you, we will provide one.
 If a medical condition prevents you from wearing one, we can provide services to you through curbside pickup or homebound delivery.
 If you need additional accommodations, please contact Administration at 847-272-6224 or firstname.lastname@example.org.

-Please be aware of others when you are in the building.
-To help with physical distancing, we are limiting the number of patrons in the building to a maximum of 75.
-We will have floor markings to help you maintain distance.
+Please be aware of others when you are in the building, and use the floor markings to help you maintain distance from others.